Yorba Foundation: History

 In December 2009, Yorba Foundation applied to get the 501(c)(3) status.
-After some requests for clarification by IRS in June 23, 2010 and September 14, 2010.
+After some requests for clarification by IRS on June 23, 2010, and September 14, 2010.
 On May 22, 2014, Yorba's nonprofit status was denied.
 The IRS explained that the organization makes software that can be used by any person for any purpose, and not just for a specific community.
 Therefore, Yorba cannot be considered as a charity even though the Apache Foundation, with exactly the same purpose, was considered a nonprofit.
 Although this status would have helped, according to Jim Nelson, Yorba's existence didn't hinge on it.

 On October 31, 2013, Yorba moved from San Francisco's Mission District to its Financial District.

 By the end of April 2015, the last Yorba employee, Jim Nelson, left the foundation.
 The stated reason for the closure is lack of financially sustainability: funding ran out, and donations did not match expenses.
 Even if Yorba had received the 501(c)(3) status allowing it to be tax exempt, it's not likely to have helped much.

 On October 25, 2015, the following message was posted on their webpage without any further explanation: